Father’s Rights Attorney in Washington State

 Fortunately, that isn’t really the way the court system works today.
-Lawyers for fathers have convinced courts that father’s rights matter, and in fact, most judges find this line of thinking to be ridiculous.
-Family courts fully consider both the mother’s and the father’s rights in Washington State.
+Lawyers for fathers have convinced courts that father’s rights matter, and in fact, most judges find the past bias toward the mother to be archaic and ridiculous.
+Family courts now fully consider both the mother’s and the father’s rights in Washington State.
 Decisions focus on the best interests of children, not some archaic stereotype that is hardly relevant anymore.
 Additionally, the state of Washington encourages both parents to be equally involved in the child’s life.

 Your Child Needs Their Father

 Every child deserves to have their father in their life.
 More importantly, you should be more than just a paycheck and a few weekend visits.
 As your child’s father, you have rights, and you deserve to have them heard.

 At LaCoste Family Law, our father’s rights attorneys in Washington State have experience fighting these cases.
 We will fight to make sure the line of communication between you and your child remains open.
 We understand the bond between a father and a child—we offer the tools and resources to make sure you don’t lose that bond.

 What Rights Do Fathers Have in Washington State?

-If you fight for primary custody of your child – and you succeed – you also have the right to file for child support as well.
+If you fight for primary custody of your child – and you succeed – you also have the right to file for child support.
 The purpose of child support is to help cover shelter, food, clothing, medicine, and other necessary expenses involving your child.
 As the primary custodial parent, you would be largely responsible for these.
 Learn more about fathers’ rights in todays’ times on our blog.

 What if You Are Not the Primary Custodial Parent?